 Where there is a safeguarding concern, governing bodies, proprietors and school leaders should ensure the child's wishes and feelings, their voice, is taken into account when determining what action to take and what service to provide.
-Systems should be in place for all children to express their views and give feedback.
-Ultimately, all systems and processes should operate with the best interests of the child at their heart.
+Systems should be in place for all children to confidently express their views and give feedback.
+All children and young people should feel that their education setting is a place where they can raise concerns and that their reports and concerns will be taken seriously and acted upon.
+Ultimately, all decisions should be taken in the best interest of the child (KCSiE 2021).
+This cannot include keeping their concerns confidential and all adults may include referrals to agencies and this will always be communicated to the child.